Popular

 Getting through to the job interview stage in the hiring process means the employer believes you have the right experience and skills for the job on paper.
 But now comes the real deal-breaker: whether you can communicate those skills effectively in person and come off as the right fit for the company's workplace culture.

 There are typical red flags employers watch for in job interviews.
-Any one red flag can reduce your chances of getting a job offer, so here's what you need to avoid in your next job interview...
+Any red flag can reduce your chances of getting a job offer, so here's what you need to avoid in your next job interview...

 1. Poor Communication